|Enroll | Register | Get Transcripts | Email | Online Tools|

 Displaying a DMV Issued Disabled Placard

 Employees, students and visitors may park in a 30 minute or disabled parking stall with a valid DMV issued disabled parking placard.
-In addition, a valid daily permit or semester permit or employee permit must be displayed along with your disabled placard while parking in a designated disabled parking stall.
+In addition, a valid daily permit or semester permit is NOT required while parked in a designated disabled parking stall.

 While parked in a disabled stall, you may be asked by an officer to provide your California Driver's License and proof of DMV disabled placard ownership.